 Supply chain auditing, introduced in 2010, has seen Brands take responsibility for ensuring that not only first tier compliance is upheld at cellar level but that the highest of international and local labour and health and safety standards are implemented at wine farm level and throughout their supply chains.
 Challenges on higher risk farms to meet and sustain the implementation of even the minimum legal compliance, particularly in areas of seasonal worker contracts and leave provisions, housing, minimum wages, and occupational health and safety compliance, still persist.
 This is particularly common amongst the smaller producer farms and in the bulk supply chain segment of the industry where farms are experiencing increasing price cuts for tonnage wine grape delivered to bulk cellars and wine wholesalers.

-In the past, the WIETA support methodology provided the “ethical tools” in the form of labour and occupational health and safety training and support materials.
-However, there is greater risk to the agricultural sector as a whole if there is unfair treatment of workers both at work and in farming communities where they reside.
+In the past, the WIETA supported methodology providing the “ethical tools” in the form of labour, occupational health and safety training and support materials to reduce unfair treatment amongst all workers.

 to be engaging and long lasting, to build relationships that are solid, founded on trust and mutual respect, in workplaces that promote respect and seek to enable the exercising of fundamental worker and human rights.